hetalang/heta-specifications/syntax.md

 See also the [Heta tutorial](https://hetalang.github.io/#/resources/?id=lesson-2-syntax)

-The Heta code can be represented as a sequence of statements that create and modify elements in a modeling platform.
-The parsing and interpretation of the code result in creating of static (database-like) structure representing the modeling system, see [compilation](./compilation).
+The Heta code can be represented as a sequence of the statements that create and modify elements in a modeling platform.
+The parsing and interpretation of the code result in creating of static (database-like) structure representing the modeling platform, see [compilation](./compilation).
 There are many ways to write the same modeling system using Heta code.
 A developer has the freedom to make his code nice and readable.

-## Reserved words

-Some words cannot be used as identifiers because they are reserved for statements or specific object names.

-`nameless`,
-`NaN`, `Infinity`, `e`, `pi`,
-`include`, `block`, `namespace`, `abstract`, `concrete`, `begin`, `end`

 ## Action statement